ipekdursun/Opt-maint-population-heterogen/Manual-for-user-interface.md

 Updated_belief: Update of ‘Belief’ under ‘Replacement_time’ and ‘Replacement_type’ information.

 updated_lifespan: Update of ‘Lifespan’under ‘Replacement_time’.
 It is possible to download or use this data for further analysis about the replacement activities or failure behavior.
-It can be downloaded in .csv or .Rdata format.
-The download formats can be tailored to the needs of user.
+Data is automatically saved to the working directory.